vterra-open/Vterra/ROADMAP.md

 Enable agents to recognize when a visitor uses a trade name or technical term that is phonetically close — but not identical — to the trained pronunciation.
 For example, a visitor who says "Vuh-TER-uh" instead of "vuh-TAIR-uh" should be understood correctly rather than triggering a misrecognition or an awkward clarification.

-**Scope:** Both live avatar agents.
+**Scope:** All live avatar agents.
 This may be addressable through ElevenLabs pronunciation settings, a custom vocabulary layer, or a post-processing recognition step.
 Requires testing across the primary Vterra trade names: Vterra, Valorys, Voxyn, GSO.

 ---